novium258/Sample/ContributionGuide.md

 ## Submitting Issues

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-To report a bug, please create an issue and provide a detailed explaination of the problem.
+To report a bug, please create an issue and provide a detailed explaination of the problem. (***Insert more detail here about what information you want people to submit in bug reports***)

 ## Contribution Process